Lathe26/AD9106_AWG/README.md

 The following commands are documented:

 - `XXX`
     - Description: retrieve all the device's current Settings.
-The response is described later but to summarize, it is a list of the most of commands with their values, a series of numbers for a few specific commands, and ends with the word `OVER`.
+The response is described later but to summarize, it is a list of the most of commands with their values, then a series of numbers for a few specific commands, and ends with the word `OVER`.
     - Example: `XXX`
 - `CHANNEL` + value
     - Description: sets the currently displayed channel.